ochlupin/react-components-as-routes-nyc-web-100818/README.md

 ### Components as Props

-If we look closely, we see our 'components' being passed to the `render` props are merely functions defined above that return JSX.
+If we look closely, we see **our 'components' being passed to the `render` props are merely functions defined above that return JSX**.

 So far, we have been using the __Route__ component's `render` prop to describe what should be rendered when a match occurs.
 As an alternative to defining the